vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 For detailed descriptions of all of the `vic-machine create` options, see [VCH Deployment Options](vch_installer_options.md).

+**NOTE**: Wrap any option arguments that include spaces or special characters in quotes.
+Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

+Option arguments that might require quotation marks include the following:

+- User names and passwords in `--target`, or in `--user` and `--password`
+- Datacenter names in `--target`.
+- VCH names in `--name`.
+- Datastore names and paths in `--image-store` and `--volume-store`.
+- Network and port group names in all networking options.
+- Cluster and resource pool names in `--compute-resource`.
+- Folder names in the paths for `--tls-cert-path`, `--tls-server-cert`, `--tls-server-key`, `--appliance-iso`, and `--bootstrap-iso`.

 ## General Deployment Examples <a id="general"></a>